 In our Form 10-K for the year ended December 31, 2012, we reported that MGIC had been involved in legal proceedings since 2009 with Countrywide Home Loans, Inc. ("CHL") and its affiliate, Bank of America, N.A., as successor to Countrywide Home Loans Servicing LP ("BANA" and collectively with CHL, "Countrywide") in which Countrywide alleged that MGIC refused to pay valid mortgage insurance claims.
 We also reported that in the fourth quarter of 2012, the Company recorded an increase in its loss reserves of an aggregate of \$100 million in connection with its determination that a settlement of this litigation with Countrywide and another settlement with another customer were probable under ASC 450-20.

 On April 19, 2013, MGIC entered into separate settlement agreements with BANA and CHL, pursuant to which the parties will settle the Countrywide litigation as it relates to MGIC's rescission and denial practices.
 These settlement agreements (the "Agreements"), including consents and approvals that must be obtained before they are implemented, are described in our Form 8-K filed with the SEC on April 25, 2013.
-The Agreements are also filed as exhibits to that Form 8-K, although certain portions of the Agreements are redacted and covered by a confidential treatment request.
+The Agreements are also filed as exhibits to that Form 8-K, although certain portions of the Agreements are redacted and covered by a confidential treatment request that has been granted.
 While there can be no assurance that the Agreements will be implemented, we have determined that their implementation is probable.

-Under the Agreements, the parties are seeking to stay their pending arbitration proceedings.
+On May 9, 2013, we were advised that the arbitration panel stayed the arbitration proceedings between the parties to the Agreements until December 19, 2013.
 Upon implementation of the Agreement with BANA, the pending arbitration proceedings concerning the loans covered by that Agreement will be dismissed, and the parties will provide mutual releases.
 Upon obtaining a specified number of consents by or on behalf of the investors in loans covered by the Agreement with CHL ("investors") and also upon the conclusion of the period in the Agreement with CHL for obtaining consents by or on behalf of the investors, all legal proceedings will be dismissed and the parties will provide mutual releases, in each case limited as to the loans held by the investors that consent to that Agreement.